L\'evy distributed fluctuations in the living cell cortex: Data Analysis

+To quantify the post-to-post heterogeneity, the 1799 displacements (measured at $\tau$ = 1~s) from a selected post are compared to a sample of the same size drawn from the other posts of the same cell via a Kolmogorov--Smirnov (K--S) test.

-{\it Tests for time-dependence of post-to-post heterogeneity and for cell-to-cell variations:} To test for potential time-dependence in the cortical fluctuation distributions due to cellular activity, for each cell type and/or substrate stiffness the raw van Hove distributions pooled over all the posts for each of the individual cells were computed for the first, middle, and last third of the 30-minute video, and these three distributions were compared via a Kolmogorov-Smirnoff test for each cell.
-To test for cell-to-cell variability, the van Hove distribution for each cell was compared to the pooled distribution of the other cells of the same cell type and substrate stiffness via a Kolmogorov-Smirnoff test.
+To test for potential time-dependence in the cortical fluctuation distributions due to cellular activity, for each cell type and/or substrate stiffness the van Hove distributions pooled over all the posts for each of the individual cells were computed for each 5 minute interval of the 30-minute video.
+A sample of 1799 steps from the distribution for one of the intervals was compared to another sample of the same size drawn from the distribution in the same cell from all other intervals using a K--S test as before.

-{\it Removal of low-signal to noise posts:} Some cortical posts had very low activity and their trajectories were dominated by measurement noise.
-To avoid amplifying this noise when scaling such posts' trajectories to the average geometric mean of the ensemble, posts with a geometric mean less than twice the average geometric mean of the background posts were discarded.
+Additionally, to test for cell-to-cell variability, we compared the van Hove distribution for each cell to the pooled distribution of the other cells of the same cell type and substrate stiffness, also via a K--S test.

+These tests showed that there was no significant time-dependence or cell-to-cell heterogeneity in our measurements.